-Adult Outpatient Services / Outpatient Services - 34 Park Street
+Adult Community Mental Health Services / 34 Park Street

 Primary Placement: 2

-OPS is designed to provide outpatient mental health services to adults with serious mental illness who live in the New Haven catchment area.
+CMHC provides outpatient and inpatient mental health services to adults with SMI and co-occurring disorders who live in the greater New Haven area.
 CMHC’s treatment model is firmly grounded in the concept of recovery.
 This involves a focus on empowerment and individualized, person-centered treatment to help individuals achieve their highest potential.
-The recovery emphasis at CMHC is built on the idea that for a mental health system to provide best care, it must include not only clinical services but also a range of other opportunities including housing and residential services, employment and social supports, and avenues for creative expression.
+The recovery emphasis at CMHC is built on the idea that for a community mental health system to provide state of the art care it must include not only clinical services but also a range of other opportunities including housing, employment and social supports, and other opportunities for community inclusion and citizenship.

-The primary units of organization in OPS are interdisciplinary teams that specialize in Affective Disorders, Anxiety and Personality Disorders, Community Forensics, Psychotic Disorders, and Residential Services.
-Members of the teams include psychiatrists, social workers, psychiatric nurses, peer recovery specialists, community clinicians, supported employment specialists, and social rehabilitation staff.
-Most commonly, people receiving services at OPS are engaged in individual and/or group therapy depending on their individualized recovery plans.
+The primary units of organization for the ACMH placement are interdisciplinary outpatient and inpatient teams that specialize in serving adults with a range of SMI and co-occurring disorders, including affective, anxiety, personality and psychotic disorders.
+Members of the teams include psychologists, psychiatrists, social workers, psychiatric nurses, peer recovery specialists, community clinicians, supported employment specialists, and social rehabilitation staff.
+Most commonly, people receiving services within the ACMH placement are engaged in individual and/or group therapy and medication management depending on their individualized recovery plans.

-Scholarly activity in OPS and the CSN can take many forms.
-In consultation with the primary advisor, the intern can choose to engage in an ongoing research project (usually in conjunction with the Yale Program for Recovery and Community Health), evaluate a clinical service or program, or work with a CSN agency to design and implement a new project that will benefit the individuals receiving services there.
-Ideas for other projects can be explored; the advisors for OPS are eager to engage interns in a collaborative process to determine the scope and content of the scholarly project.
+Scholarly activity in ACMH can take many forms.
+In cooperation with the primary advisor, the fellow can choose to engage in an ongoing research project - often in conjunction with the Yale Program for Recovery and Community Health – evaluate a clinical service or program, or design and implement a consultation or performance improvement project.
+The advisors for ACMH are eager to engage fellows in a collaborative process to determine the scope and content of the scholarly project.

-Supervision is provided by the intern’s primary advisor as well as by numerous other full time and voluntary faculty.
-Each intern is provided with at least four hours of individual supervision each week with licensed psychologists from a range of theoretical orientations.
-The exact nature of each supervisory relationship is determined by the supervisor-intern dyad but normally will include discussion of clinical material, the intern’s role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.
+Supervision is provided by the fellow's primary advisor as well as by numerous other full-time and voluntary faculty.
+Each fellow is provided with at least four hours of individual supervision each week with licensed psychologists from a range of theoretical orientations.
+The exact nature of each supervisory relationship is determined by the supervisor-fellow dyad, but normally will include discussion of clinical material, the fellow's role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.